finnianr/Eiffel-Loop/doc/Contents.md

 ## RSA Public-key Encryption
 Extends Colin LeMahieu's arbitrary precision integer library to conform to some RSA standards.
 The most important is the ability to read key-pairs conforming to the [X509 PKCS1 standard](https://en.wikipedia.org/wiki/X.509#Sample_X.509_certificates).
 The top level class to access these facilities is [EL_MODULE_X509_COMMAND](http://www.eiffel-loop.com/library/text/rsa-encryption/x509/el_module_x509_command.html).

 The private key reader however uses a non-standard encryption scheme.
 It assumes the file is en	crypted using the Eiffel-Loop utility contained in `el_toolkit`.
-See class [CRYPTO_APP]($source) for details.
-(Missing file?)

 ## Evolicity Text Substitution Engine
 *Evolicity* is a text substitution language that was inspired by the [Velocity text substitution language](http://velocity.apache.org/) for Java. *Evolicity* provides a way to merge the data from Eiffel objects into a text template.
 The template can be either supplied externally or hard-coded into an Eiffel class.
 The language includes, substitution variables, conditional statements and loops.
 Substitution variables have a BASH like syntax.
 Conditionals and loops have an Eiffel like syntax.